AthulJohn/GitHunt-Landing/tasks.md

 * Now you can notice that the changes you just made have been updated in your Github account.
 But it is updated in just your repository.
 To make this change a part of the original repository, you have to give a pull request.
 You can do this by clicking the green "Compare & Pull Request Button". ![Pull Request Image](./img3.jpg) <br>
 Now you should be in the "Open a Pull Request" Page.
 Enter your message and click "Create Pull Request" button. ![Compare Image](./img4.jpg)

+> Once you have completed head over to this [repository](./#2ndrepo-linkhere) to get one step closer to your submissions